-- You invest \$10,000 in an Investment Portfolio for the time periods shown below. - Your investment has a 5% compounded return each year - You withdraw your entire investment from the Investment Portfolio to pay for Qualified Higher Education Expenses at the end of the specified periods. - Total Annual Asset-Based Fees remain the same as those shown in the fee table above and that the Board's waiver of the Board Administrative Fee continues in effect for each of the time periods shown below.
-In the event a waiver was to be rescinded, the applicable costs thereafter would increase.
+- You invest \$10,000 in an Investment Portfolio for the time periods shown below. - Your investment has a 5% compounded return each year - You withdraw your entire investment from the Investment Portfolio to pay for Qualified Higher Education Expenses at the end of the specified periods. - Total Annual Asset-Based Fees remain the same as those shown in the fee table above.